An Analysis of Decision Problems for Relational Pattern Languages under Various Constraints: Additional Content for the Membership Problem

-In this paper, we primarily investigate the considered decision problems for relational pattern languages for binary relations, i.e., $|R| = 1$ and if $R = \{\tilde{r}\}$, then $\tilde{r}$ is 2-ary/binary.
-In particular, we are interested in the following selection of specific customary binary relations.
-Let $\mathcal{R}$ be the set containing all of the following nine relations.
+In this paper, we primarily investigate the considered decision problems under binary relations, i.e., $|R| = 1$ and, if $R = \{r\}$, then $r$ is 2-ary/binary.
+In particular, we are interested in the selection of specific customary binary relations given in Table~\ref{tab:relations}.
+Denote by $\mathcal{R}$ the set of all these relations.